judilsteve/linqjs/README.md

 # LinqJS

-LinqJS is a full implementation of LINQ extension methods in JavaScript, with **no** runtime dependencies.
+LinqJS is a full implementation of LINQ extension methods in JavaScript, with **no** runtime dependencies (unless transpiling for environments that do not support [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators)).

-It is 18kB as raw source, 19kB as minified browser-level js, and <5kB gzipped.
+LinqJS is 18kB as raw source, 25kB as minified browser-level js (using Babel, including regenerator-runtime), and 7kB gzipped.

 The methods on the [Enumerable class in .NET 5.0](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable?view=net-5.0) are used as the model for LinqJS.